CruGlobal/red-egg/README.md

 You can optionally record additional context information that will make your error reports more useful.
-Inject an ErrorRecorder into an appropriate class (likely an interceptor), and use the `recordContext()` and/or `recordUser()` methods.
+Inject a WebErrorRecorder into an appropriate class (likely an interceptor or decorator), and use the `recordContext()` and/or `recordUser()` methods.